-It is also provided that in case of conversion of the preference shares of Law 3723/2008 into ordinary shares in accordance with article 6a of Law 3864/2010, the HFSF acquires ownership of such ordinary shares.
+It is also provided that, in case of conversion of the preference shares of Law 3723/2008 into ordinary shares in accordance with article 6A of Law 3864/2010, as currently in force, the HFSF acquires ownership of such ordinary shares.

-According to new article 6b, in case the Minister of Finance decides -in accordance with the provisions of article 56 of Law 4335/2015- to implement (as a financial stabilization tool) the public equity support tool of article 57 of Law 4335/2015, HFSF participates in the recapitalization of the credit institution and receives in exchange Common Equity Tier 1 (CET1) instruments and additional Tier 1 instruments or Tier 2 instruments, described in article 57, par.
+According to new article 6B of Law 3864/2010, in case the Minister of Finance decides -in accordance with the provisions of article 56 of Law 4335/2015- to implement (as a financial stabilization tool) the public equity support tool of article 57 of Law 4335/2015, HFSF participates in the recapitalization of the credit institution and receives in exchange Common Equity Tier 1 (CET1) instruments and additional Tier 1 instruments or Tier 2 instruments, described in article 57, par.
 1 of Law 4335/2015.